jake-simons/Electrical-engineering/project-02-radar-temp/maintenance-procedures/grounding.md

    - Chassis and vessel ground
    - HV supply ground and chassis

-Ground continuity between the magnetron body and chassis ground was verified using a handheld DMM.
-Measured resistance was <0.2 Ω, indicating a solid grounding path.
 All grounding points are electrically bonded to the chassis, and continuity testing was conducted with this grounding scheme in mind.
 Refer to the top-down wiring diagram for additional context.

 ---